-Reporting: Funded partners must report annually.
+Reporting: Funded Partners must report annually.
 The relevant Impact Team is responsible for reviewing these progress reports and providing constructive feedback to help the program better deliver on its intended results.

 Training: Agencies will need training to be able to fully participate in the Community Impact Plan.
 Training topics include understanding the vision, goals, target strategies, and anticipated results of the three Impact Areas; how to apply for United Way funding; how to identify and track meaningful results; how to tell success stories and report out results; how to use e-CImpact; and more.
-UWTRR will create a training plan and identify resources for this training.
+Further training for Funded Partners will be provided to help them understand the updated CIP and the UWTRR emphasis on eliminating biases, barriers, and unintentional exclusivity in both the agencies and the UWTRR processes.